AndrewFasano/justintime/sol/README.md

 Debug User Accounts
 ------------------
-When the `d3bug` parameter is set to `1337` on the verify page, the VotingID for a name will be marked as `debug` by writing the current time into "./data/`username`/debug".
+When the `debug` parameter is set to `thebluegrassstate` on the verify page, the VotingID for a name will be marked as `debug` by writing the current time into "./data/`username`/debug".
 After the account is marked as such, the page will print out `base64encode(userkey)` and then `unserialize(VoterObject)`.

 When a VotingID is given to the verify page, it checks if a debug file exists for the given name.
 If it exists, the timestamp in that file is compared to the current date.
 If the debug file's timestamp is earlier than the current time, an error message will be printed and execution will stop before the call to `unserialize`